steve-bush/scale_plots/README.md

 Object that contains the functions needed to parse and plot the data from a sdf file.

 ##### `sdf_to_df(filename)`
-Parse the keno sdf output file into a pandas DataFrame
+Parse the keno sdf output file into a pandas DataFrame.

 Parameters:
-* **filename** (str) - Name of the sdf file to parse
+* **filename** (str) - Name of the sdf file to parse.

 Returns:
 * **df** (pandas.DataFrame) - DataFrame containing all of the data needed for plotting from the sdf file.

 ##### `get_corr(self, keys, elow=float('-inf'), ehigh=float('inf'), lethargy=False)`
-Return the correlation coefficients for the given keys
+Return the correlation coefficients for the given keys.

 Parameters:
 * **keys** (list of lists) - Indices in the pandas DataFrame where the desired data is stored.
 * **elow** (float, *optional*) - The low bound for energies to calculate correlation.
 Defaults to -inf.